-- 6.1 As stated in the CIPFA Application Note, "No formula exists that can be applied to determine internal audit coverage needs.
+6.1 As stated in the CIPFA Application Note, "No formula exists that can be applied to determine internal audit coverage needs.
 However, as a guide, the minimum level of coverage is that required to give an annual evidence-based opinion.

+Local factors within each organisation will determine this minimum level of coverage."
-Local factors within each organisation will determine this minimum level of coverage." - 6.2 The annual audit plan lays out the planned audit resources for the year with the objective of giving an evidence-based opinion. - 6.3 Internal Audit must be appropriately staffed in terms of numbers, grades, qualification levels and experience, having regard to its objectives and to the standards.
-Internal Auditors need to be properly trained to fulfil their responsibilities and should maintain their professional competence through an appropriate on-going development programme.

-- 6.4 In the event that the risk assessment, carried out to prepare the annual plan, identifies a need for more audit work than there are resources available, the Chief Auditor will identify the shortfall and advise the Director of Finance followed by the Audit & Governance Committee as required to assess the associated risks or to recommend additional resources are identified. - 6.5 The audit plan will include a contingency allocation to address unplanned work including responding to specific control issues highlighted by senior management during the year. - 6.6 Internal audit work is prioritised according to risk, through the judgement of the Chief Auditor, informed by the Council's risk registers and in consultation with senior management and External Audit. - 6.7 Internal audit activity is subject to annual review by External Audit. - 6.8 Progress on the annual plan is reported to the Audit & Governance Committee on a regular basis throughout the year.
-Should circumstances arise, during the year, that resources fall or appear to be falling below the minimum level required to provide an annual evidence based opinion the Chief Auditor will advise the Director and Head of Finance and the Audit & Governance Committee.
+- 6.2 The annual audit plan lays out the planned audit resources for the year with the objective of giving an evidence-based opinion. - 6.3 Internal Audit must be appropriately staffed in terms of numbers, grades, qualification levels and experience, having regard to its objectives and to the standards.
+Internal Auditors need to be properly trained to fulfil their responsibilities and should maintain their professional competence through an appropriate on-going development programme. - 6.4 In the event that the risk assessment, carried out to prepare the annual plan, identifies a need for more audit work than there are resources available, the Chief Auditor will identify the shortfall and advise the Executive Director of Resources followed by the Audit & Governance Committee as required to assess the associated risks or to recommend additional resources are identified. - 6.5 The audit plan will include a contingency allocation to address unplanned work including responding to specific control issues highlighted by senior management during the year. - 6.6 Internal audit work is prioritised according to risk, through the judgement of the Chief Auditor, informed by the Council's risk registers and in consultation with senior management and External Audit. - 6.7 Progress on the annual plan is reported to the Audit & Governance Committee on a regular basis throughout the year.
+Should circumstances arise, during the year, that resources fall or appear to be falling below the minimum level required to provide an annual evidence-based opinion the Chief Auditor will advise the Executive Director of Resources and the Audit & Governance Committee.